Towards 6G with Connected Sky: UAVs and Beyond: Introduction

-The terrestrial cellular networks, potentially in integration with NTNs, can provide robust, reliable, and limitless wireless connectivity for UAVs flying at different altitudes (as illustrated in Figure 1).
 The cellular systems have the ability to serve flying UAVs by providing wide-area, cost-effective, and reliable wireless connectivity.
 However, the existing cellular infrastructure is primarily optimized for serving user equipments (UEs) located on (or close to) the ground.
 In this regard, the efficient support of aerial UEs, particularly in the next generation wireless networks which need to provide limitless connectivity, faces new challenges due to their relatively high altitude, mobility, massive deployment, and flight safety requirements.
 Subsequently, the design of cellular-connected UAV systems for supporting flying UEs has received significant attention in both academia and industry \cite{mozaffari2019tutorial, lin2019mobile, TR36.777}.
-The studies on cellular-connected UAVs focus on various areas including standardization, design considerations, mobility support, deployment optimization, and performance evaluations \cite{mozaffari2019tutorial, saad2020wireless}.
+The studies on cellular-connected UAVs focus on various areas including standardization, mobility support, deployment optimization, and performance evaluations \cite{mozaffari2019tutorial, saad2020wireless}.
 Meanwhile, the 3rd generation partnership project (3GPP) started standardization activities for supporting aerial UEs in Release-15 followed by further work in the subsequent 3GPP releases.